yegorsokolov/BotCopier/README.md

 During operation the EA records a summary line for each tracked model in `observer_logs/metrics.csv`.
-Each entry contains the time of capture, the model identifier (its magic number), the hit rate and the profit factor calculated over the last `MetricsRollingDays` days.
+Each entry contains the time of capture, the model identifier (its magic number), the rolling win rate, average profit, trade count, drawdown and Sharpe ratio calculated over the last `MetricsRollingDays` days.
 Old entries beyond `MetricsDaysToKeep` days are pruned automatically.
+The ``plot_metrics.py`` script can be used to visualise these values.

 ## Maintenance